ZhangKevin-hub/VendingMachine/ReadMe.md

 # Contributing:
 If you'd like to contribute to the project, please fork the repository and create a new branch for your changes.
-Once you've made your changes, submit a pull request and we'll review it as soon as possible.
+Once you've made your changes, submit a pull request and I'll review it as soon as possible.